michaelb/sniprun/README.md

 ## Demos

 ##### Send to Sniprun snippets of any language.
-A few lines of code are now within a print statement's reach :-) ([hint](https://github.com/meain/vim-printer)
+A few lines of code are now within a print statement's reach :-) ([this may be cool](https://github.com/meain/vim-printer))

-An example in C:
+An example in C, look in the command area:
 ![](ressources/visual_assets/demo_c.gif)

 ##### The result can be displayed in multiple (even at the same time) ways: